gabe4278/mcChat/README.md

 # Installation

-Make sure you have Node.js v14 or higher.
+Make sure you have Node.js v14 or higher, including npm.
 If you don't have it installed, you can install it at [https://nodejs.org](https://nodejs.org)

 Open the terminal of your choice.